 - Canned tomatoes

 - Plant-based milk

-You can make things easier for your transition to a whole food plant-based diet by deciding to get rid of as many refined and animal-based foods as possible.
+You can make things easier for your transition by deciding to get rid of as many refined and animal-based foods as possible.
 This depends on your living situation and whether or not your family is on board, but maybe stop buying what you personally don’t want to eat.